MartinSchobben/bookkeeper/README.md

 ## Installation

-You can install the released version of bookkeeper from GitHub with
+You can install the development version of bookkeeper from GitHub with
 devtools:

 ``` r